srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 ```

 Operators dealing with large scale deployments where named objects usually encode some customer/facility information can smell the quality of life improvements that string-based ranges bring to the table.

+## Summary

+Command Line Interface has been under assualt lately when many of us chanted "CLI is dead, long live API".
+But seasoned network professionals understand its enduring value in the realm of troubleshooting.
+When it comes to diagnosing and resolving network issues swiftly and effectively, the CLI's simplicity and precision shine through.
+So, while graphical interfaces and automation have evolved, the CLI retains its throne as the trusted companion of network experts, proving that it's far from obsolete.

+This means CLI deserves to get quality of life improvements and features that match the workflows of today.
+We believe SR Linux CLI is one of these interfaces that offers modern management paradigms with wildcards and ranges being good examples.

+I hope you'll get a chance to try these CLI nuggets yourself, but I must warn you, once you get a taster there is no turning back.

+[^1]: the range boundaries are included.